Profile

 1. What are the procedures and associated costs for obtaining a certified copy of a court order?

 Use Transmittal #3.
-There are costs, but not if requested by the Florida IV-D agency.
+There are costs if requested independently, but not if requested by the Florida IV-D agency.

 For Additional Information - No Link Provided